-What you must pay when you get these Services that are covered for you services Emergency care You pay \$125 per visit to an emergency room Emergency care refers to services that are: (waived if you are Furnished by a provider qualified to furnish emergency admitted to the hospital services, and within one day for the Needed to evaluate or stabilize an emergency medical same condition). condition.
-A medical emergency is when you, or any other prudent layperson You have a \$50,000 with an average knowledge of health and medicine, believe that combined annual limit you have medical symptoms that require immediate medical for covered emergency attention to prevent loss of life (and, if you are a pregnant woman, care or urgently needed loss of an unborn child), loss of a limb, or loss of function of a services outside the limb.
-The medical symptoms may be an illness, injury, severe pain, United States and its or a medical condition that is quickly getting worse. territories.
-Services Cost sharing for necessary emergency services furnished out-ofoutside the United States network is the same as for such services furnished in-network. and its territories do not apply to the plan's World-wide coverage.\ maximum out-of-pocket limit. \Services do not apply to the plan's maximum out-of-pocket limit.
-If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must have your inpatient care at the outof-network hospital authorized by the plan and your cost is the cost sharing you would pay
+What you must pay when Services that are covered for you you get these services Emergency care You pay \$125 per visit to an emergency room Emergency care refers to services that are: (waived if you are Furnished by a provider qualified to furnish emergency admitted to the hospital services, and within one day for the Needed to evaluate or stabilize an emergency medical same condition). condition.
+A medical emergency is when you, or any other prudent You have no combined layperson with an average knowledge of health and medicine, annual limit for covered believe that you have medical symptoms that require immediate emergency care or urgently medical attention to prevent loss of life (and, if you are a needed services outside the pregnant woman, loss of an unborn child), loss of a limb, or loss United States and its of function of a limb.
+The medical symptoms may be an illness, territories.
+Services outside injury, severe pain, or a medical condition that is quickly getting the United States and its worse. territories do not apply to the plan's maximum out-Cost sharing for necessary emergency services furnished out-ofnetwork is the same as for such services furnished in-network. of-pocket limit.
+Worldwide coverage\ If you receive emergency care at an out-of-network \Services do not apply to the plan's maximum out-of-pocket hospital and need inpatient limit. care after your emergency condition is stabilized, you must have your inpatient care at the out-of-network hospital authorized by the